mikerst/mikethomas.design/src/work/dso-profiles.md

 ### OOUX

 - Object oriented UX techniques provide a great way to ground a project in the actual terms and mental models of users.
-- I did this short excercise so I had some structure to work from when considering future mockup iterations and when buliding out the CMS components in Webflow.
+- I did this short exercise so I had some structure to work from when considering future mockup iterations and when building out the CMS components in Webflow.
 - I opted to orient the solution around the "Operator" concept as this is typically how end-users saw things: they were offering their services to company X and wanted to find relevant information to that company.

 <figure>